Stingers: episode guide

 Tuesday, August 31, 1999

-Written by Martin McKenna, Directed by Paul Faint
+Directed by Paul Faint

-Guest Starring: Grant Piro as Tony Tennant, Carolyn Bock as Claire Tennant, Louise Siversen as Snr Det Rawlins, Jared Daperis as Joshua Tennant, Christopher Elliot as Kevin Trainor, Fiona Walsh as Denise Streeton, Terry Gill as Barry, Tim Schwerdt as Stewart, Hong Man Ng as Sailor, Kirk Syrett as Chris Fuller, Tom Bradley as I.A.
-Detective, Peter Martignoels as Ship's Captain, Alan Morgan as Doctor, Victor Cowling as Cib Person, Lance Anderson as CIB Detective, Davin Taylor as CIB Detective
+Guest Starring: Grant Piro as Tony Tennant, Carolyn Bock as Claire Tennant, Louise Siversen as Snr Det Rawlins, Jared Daperis as Joshua Tennant, Christopher Elliott as Kevin Trainor, Fiona Walsh as Denise Streeton, Terry Gill as Barry, Tim Schwerdt as Stewart, Hong Man Ng as Sailor, Kirk Syrett as Chris Fuller, Tom Bradley as I.A.
+Detective, Peter Martignoels as Ship's Captain, Alan Morgan as Doctor, Victor Cowling as CIB Person, Lance Anderson as CIB Detective, Davin Taylor as CIB Detective

 Counting The Beat